ScottHMcKean/media-mix-modeling/README.md

 ## Overview

-Media Mix Modeling (MMM) is a data-driven methodology that enables companies to identify and measure the impact of their marketing campaigns across multiple channels.
+**Media Mix Modeling (MMM)** is a data-driven methodology that enables companies to identify and measure the impact of their marketing campaigns across multiple channels (TV, social media, search, display, etc.).
+By analyzing historical data and including external factors like holidays and economic conditions, MMM helps businesses:

+- Determine which marketing channels contribute most to strategic KPIs (sales, conversions, etc.)
+- Understand the impact of outside factors and avoid over-valuing ad spend alone
+- Make better-informed decisions about advertising and marketing budget allocation

+**Databricks Lakehouse** provides a unified platform for building scalable MMM solutions with automated data ingestion, powerful ML capabilities, and full data transparency through Unity Catalog.

 This is a **simplified and modernized** version of the [original Databricks MMM solution accelerator](https://github.com/databricks-industry-solutions/media-mix-modeling), preserving all core functionality while providing: